 The penalties for a second-time DUI can include:

-- From 10 days up to 1 year in jail
+- A jail sentence of 10 days (mandatory minimum) up to 1 year

 - A fine of up to $1,500,

 - Community service for up to 120 hours,

 Jail time for a second DUI conviction is mandatory.
 After a first-time DUI, jail time is often waived as part of a suspended sentence.
 This is generally not available after a second-time DUI, and you may have to spend 10 days or more in the county jail.

 Another difference is that the penalties for a second offense are the same if the driver was charged with a DUI or DWAI.
 A driver with a blood alcohol concentration (BAC) of 0.08% or higher will generally be charged with a DUI per se criminal offense.

 A driver below the legal limit can still be charged with driving while ability impaired (DWAI) based on the observations of law enforcement.2